 - Ladle jam into jar and pop on a lid

-- This will keep in the fridge for up to a week.
+- This will keep in the fridge for up to 2 weeks.